 - Community support resources needed in helping customers use, understand and fix issues related to each new token

 Lastly, there are thousands of alternatives to Bitcoin, known as altcoins.
 Many of the proposed Bitcoin forks ultimately create just another altcoin with low or no value.
-Customers who want access to any of those new altcoin chains should move their Bitcoin to a compatible platform.
-We can’t make any recommendations for these third-party platforms, but please do your research about the security of the new chain and stay clear from fraudsters.
+Customers who want access to these should move to a compatible platform.
+We can’t make recommendations for these third-party platforms, but please do your research and stay clear of fraudsters.

 Note that you don’t “double your money” during a fork.
-Just because you have some newly forked tokens, doesn’t necessarily mean that they will have any value, now or in the future.
+Just because you have some newly forked tokens, doesn’t mean that they will ever have any value.

-If a new fork is announced, we will observe its market adoption and provide a level of support accordingly.
+If a new fork is announced, we observe how the community reacts.

-For example, in the case of Bitcoin Cash (BCH), there was significant interest from the community.
-It was listed on multiple reputable exchanges, and the price traded above 0.1 BTC for months.
-We, therefore, provided the ability to withdraw or sell BCH.
+For example, in the case of Bitcoin Cash (BCH), there was significant interest.
+It was listed on multiple exchanges, and the price traded above 0.1 BTC for months.
+We provided the ability to withdraw or sell on Luno.

-However, if there is a fork that isn’t embraced by a significant subset of the community, and is not listed by reputable exchanges, we won’t provide support for it.
-Our goal is always to ensure that customers don’t lose value associated with their funds.
+However, if there's a fork that isn’t embraced by a significant subset of the community, and is not listed by reputable exchanges, we won’t provide support for it.
+Our goal is to ensure our customers don’t lose value.

 The future of digital currencies

-All money and all technologies move along a long, winding road.
-They’re constantly evolving over time.
+All technologies move along a long, winding road.
+They’re constantly evolving.
 Bitcoin may one day become a widely-implemented, international payment mechanism.
-It may also primarily (remain to) be used as an alternative asset class, a store of value that is relatively easy and cheap to send around.
+It may also (remain to) be used as an alternative asset class, a store of value that is easy and cheap to send.

 Only time will tell.
-In the meanwhile, we remain committed to being the bridge people use to cross to get to the future of finance, helping people switch between local and digital currencies, and make the entire process as simple as possible.
+In the meanwhile, we remain committed to being the bridge people cross to the future of finance.